 While the Encore leaves a bit of fine coffee dust particles on the coarser settings, the Virtuoso virtually eliminates this, so you’re left with more pure coarse coffee grounds and less waste.

 2. Grinder quality and durability

-Baratza produces fine coffee grinders, so both the Encore and Virtuoso are naturally made of high-quality materials that are built to last.
+Baratza produces fine coffee grinders, so both the grinders are naturally made of high-quality materials that are built to last.

 The Encore is lighter in weight (7 pounds), made with top-grade plastic resin for the body and tinted ABS plastic for the hopper (made to protect the beans from harmful UV rays.)

 The Virtuoso’s body is made partially of the same plastic resin as the Encore, but adds durable stainless steel to its top and base.

 These additions add some weight to the Virtuoso (8 pounds), and the appearance of higher quality.
 Overall, the stainless steel makes the Virtuoso slightly more durable and resistant to wear, if you don’t mind a slightly heavier machine.

 3. Unique extra features